chanced/openapi/README.md

 [3.0](https://spec.openapis.org/oas/v3.0.3).
 The intent of the library is to offer building blocks for code and documentation generation.

-:warning: This library is in an alpha state; expect breaking changes and bugs.
+:warning: This library is under development; there may be breaking changes and bugs.

 ## Features